-The Plagiarists’ Literary Committee is looking for full and partial scripts to work with as part of our Script Development program.
-Our playwrights have the opportunity to cultivate their work with the support of company readings and feedback, with the possibility of a public workshop staged reading.
+The Plagiarists’ Literary Committee is looking for pitches and full or partial scripts to develop.
+Playwrights we collaborate with have the opportunity to cultivate their work with the support of internal company readings and feedback, with the possibility of a public workshop staged reading.

-Ultimately, our goal is to help develop work that would be produced by The Plagiarists in future seasons, so we are accepting scripts on a rolling basis.
-To be considered for the 2019 development process, please submit by Nov.
-1, 2018.
+Ultimately, our goal is to help develop work that would be produced by The Plagiarists in future seasons.
+We currently accept scripts and pitches on a rolling basis.

 OUR MISSION STATEMENT